Provable Preimage Under-Approximation for Neural Networks (Full Version): Methodology

-\textbf{Splitting Feature.} Once we have selected a subregion to refine, we then decide how to split the subregion.
-Given a subregion (hyperrectangle) defined by lower and upper bounds $\inpoint_i \in [\featurelowerbound_i, \featureupperbound_i]$ for all dimensions $i = 1, ..., \indim$, we split it into two subregions by bisecting along some feature $i$.
+\textbf{Input Splitting.} Given a subregion (hyperrectangle) defined by lower and upper bounds $\inpoint_i \in [\featurelowerbound_i, \featureupperbound_i]$ for all dimensions $i = 1, ..., \indim$, input splitting partitions it into two subregions by cutting along some feature $i$.
 This splitting procedure will produce two subregions which are similar to the original subregion, but have updated bounds $[\featurelowerbound_i, \frac{\featurelowerbound_i + \featureupperbound_i}{2}], [\frac{\featurelowerbound_i + \featureupperbound_i}{2}, \featureupperbound_i]$ for feature $i$ instead.
 In order to determine which feature/dimension to split on, we propose a greedy strategy.
-Specifically, for each feature, we generate a pair of polytopes via LiRPA for the two subregions resulting from the split, and choose the feature that results in the greatest total volume of the polytope pair.
-In practice, another commonly-adopted splitting heuristic is to select the dimension with the longest edge; that is to select feature $i$ with the largest range: $\arg \max_i (\featureupperbound_i-\featurelowerbound_i)$.
-Performance evaluation of these two splitting methods is presented in Section~\ref{sec:eval}.
+Specifically, for each feature, we generate a pair of polytopes for the two subregions resulting from the split, and choose the feature that results in the greatest total volume of the polytope pair.
+In practice, another commonly-adopted splitting heuristic is to select the dimension with the longest edge~\cite{Bunel20BaB}, that is, to select feature $i$ with the largest range: $\arg \max_i (\featureupperbound_i-\featurelowerbound_i)$.
+However, this method falls short in per-iteration approximation volume improvement compared to our greedy strategy.

 \begin{example} We revisit the vehicle parking problem in Example~\ref{eg:formulation}.
-Figure \ref{fig:after_optim} shows the polytope under-approximation computed on the input region $\indomain$ before refinement, where each solid line represents the cutting plane for each output specification ($\outpoint_1 - \outpoint_i \geq 0 $).
-Figure \ref{fig:after_branch} depicts the refined approximation by splitting the input region along the vertical axis, where the solid and dashed lines represent the cutting planes for the two resulting subregions.
+Figure \ref{fig:after_optim} shows the polytope under-approximation computed on the input region $\indomain$ before refinement, where each solid line represents the bounding plane for each output specification ($\outpoint_1 - \outpoint_i \geq 0 $).
+Figure \ref{fig:after_branch} depicts the refined approximation by splitting the input region along the vertical axis, where the solid and dashed lines represent the bounding planes for the two resulting subregions.
 It can be seen that the total volume of the under-approximation has improved significantly. \end{example}